Photo: Dave Heath

 I’m a born and bred BC boy who has been involved in backcountry ski touring since 1976.
 I come from an avid ski family, my parents having been ski instructors for many years, and of course, all the boys in my family had to do our time as ski racers.
 On powder days I was always allowed to skip school.
 Right after high school (1976) I bought an old school bus and moved to Rossland, BC to work one day a week at Red Mountian Ski Resort, and ski bum for the other six.
 What an awesome time that was.

-For the past 3 years I have been on the board of directors for the Back Country Lodges of BC (BLBCA) which represents 28 backcountry ski touring lodges throughout British Columbia, of which Mount Carlyle Lodge has been an active member.
+Until recently I had spent 12yrs on the board of directors as Vice president for the Back Country Lodges of BC (BLBCA) which represents 30 backcountry ski touring lodges throughout British Columbia, of which Mount Carlyle Lodge has been an active member.

 I’ve had some wonderful opportunities over the years to be involved in various ski flicks , Bill Heath’s iconic “Sinners” , Dave Heath’s “Groovy little slide show”, and “Schuss”.
 I’ve also appeared in a spattering of ski mags.

 I love meeting, and hosting folks of all walks of life.
-I consider myself a fun loving, outdoors person who doesn’t take himself to seriously .
-Hey, you can’t have too much fun.
-Life’s too short!
+I consider myself a fun loving, outdoors person who doesn’t take himself too seriously .
+Hey, you can’t have too much fun, cause Life’s too short!

 Your host,